What Should I Look for in an NYC Actor Headshot Photographer?

 Where should we shoot?

-How close should the framing be?
+How close should the framing be for each look?

 Is this expression alive or just pleasant?